 Cooldown spam!
 Start with staff, use all the marks, even Reaper’s Mark (No. 5) for the fear.
 Try to use Chillblains (No. 3) before Putrid Mark (No. 4) for the weakness-applying combo.
 After marks are used, switch to scepter and dagger, use Grasping Dead (No. 2) and Enfeebling Blood (No. 5), then use Epidemic (utility skill).
 Change weapons as much as possible after that, and use Epidemic on cooldown.

 Crimson Tide (No. 1) spam is condition necromancer’s main underwater DPS ability, but it’s a good idea to use Feast (No. 2) on cooldown for the weakness.
 In between, make sure to use Sinking Tomb (No. 4) as much as possible for the crowd control.
-Also, try to use Death Shroud on cooldown, but only stay in it for long enough to gain fury through the Furious Demise trait and, if melee range isn’t a problem, use Wave of Fear (Death Shroud No. 3) for the Terror effect and Dark Water (Death Shroud No. 2).
+Also, try to use Death Shroud on cooldown, but only stay in it for long enough to gain fury through the Furious Demise trait, Dark Water (Death Shroud No. 2) and, if melee range isn’t a problem, Wave of Fear (Death Shroud No. 3) for the Terror effect and Tainted Shackles (Death Shroud No. 5).

 VIII.
 Use of Death Shroud